WielderOfMjoelnir/pypeira/README.md

 xs, ys = ira.pixel_data(idx, data)

 # Finally one simply plots using Matplotlib
-# NOTE: Hot pixels have not been removed at this stage, so some use of plt.ylim() and such is highly recommended.
+# NOTE: Hot pixels have not been removed at this stage, so some use of plt.ylim() is highly recommended.
 import matplotlib.pyplot as plt

 plt.plot(xs, ys)